-But when the dot-com crash started to affect my business I wasn’t sure how to deal with major changes like losing customers.
+But then something went wrong.
+The dot-com crash started to affect my business and I wasn’t sure how to deal with major changes like losing customers.

 I started to lose focus.
-Running my business had become too confusing and stressful!
+Running my business was quickly becoming confusing and stressful!

 I realised that keeping things in my head stopped me from gaining the clarity I so desperately needed.